xxiaoweii/tp/docs/UserGuide.md

 Output persons which match the given tutorial class.

 > Note: The input tutorial is NOT case-sensitive.
+In other words, `searchtutorial cs2100/t03` is equivalent to `searchtutorial CS2100/T03` which will match both `cs2100/t03` as well as `CS2100/T03`.

 ###### FORMAT:
 `searchtutorial TUTORIAL`